 The government currently maintains a "step-by-step" gradual lockdown relief program in force since March 2020.
-This includes five stages ranging from quarantine to advance re-opening, based on a formula that combines several factors, including new cases per capita in each administrative area, size of the elderly and vulnerable population and access to medical care the relevant area.
 Depending on the results of these health and safety guidelines and criteria, the government may allow each district or region to gradually advance to the full re-opening stage or re-impose lockdowns or quarantines.
+As of the date of this amendment to the Annual Report, no district in Chile is under quarantine, and the stringency index (a composite measure based on nine response indicators including school closures, workplace closures, and travel bans) as of September 5, 2021 stood at 63.42.

-On July 8, 2021, the President of the Republic announced an update of the "step-by-step" program, which came into effect as of July 15, granting more freedom of movement to vaccinated people, such as allowing them to attend gyms, restaurants and other public spaces, both open and closed.
-As of July 19, 2021, 2.3% of the population was subject to restricted mobility under this program and the stringency index (a composite measure based on nine response indicators including school closures, workplace closures, and travel bans) as of July 4, 2021 stood at 84.7.
+On July 8, 2021, the President of the Republic announced an update to the "step-by-step" program that became effective on July 15, 2021.
+The updated program grants more freedom of movement to fully vaccinated people, such as attendance to gyms, restaurants and other public spaces, both outdoors and indoors, for which it will be necessary to carry proof of vaccination.